jeffgbutler/CarvelWorkshop/ytt/README.md

 ytt -f YTTLoops.yaml --data-values-file values-namespaces.yaml
 ```

-The putput will look like this:
+The output will look like this:

 ```yaml
 apiVersion: v1